jmmiddour/FastAPI_tutorials/Notes.md

 - Verify that you have Python 3.6 or greater installed on your machine

+- First set up a virtual environment, not a requirement, but it is best practice to do so in order to avoid any conflicts.

+  - Do the following commands in the terminal:

+    - `python3 -m venv <name of environment>` creates a new folder in the current directory with the name of the environment.
+This creates your new environment variables for this project specifically.

+    - `<name of environment>\Scripts\activate.bat` to activate the virtual environment on a Windows machine or if using the bash command line tool you need to enter `source <name of environment>/Scripts/activate` in the command line.
+Or `source <name of environment>/bin/activate` on Unix, or MacOS.

     - Need to install fastapi via the command prompt: `pip install fastapi`

     - Need to install uvicorn via the command prompt: `pip install uvicorn`

+    - If you have an older version of pip installed on your computer, run this command to update it: `python -m pip install --upgrade pip` while in your virtual environment.

 - Create the `main.py` file for the app (See the `main.py` file in this directory for notes in what to do there)